Frequently Asked Questions

 Can I arrange to see the theatre before I rent it?
 YES - At a mutually agreed to time prior to the rental, the Lessee will be given a “walk-through” of the facility by the Booking Manager.

 Does the theatre have a sound and light system for live performance?
 NO – The Cody Theatre was built to be primarily a movie theatre.
 There is a large platform area in front of the movie screen and flood lights are optional.
 The sound system and lighting is designed for movie sound, which is different than performance sound.
 The Cody Theatre is rented "as is."
 RENTER must work with The Cody Theatre’s A/V Technician if providing other items necessary to achievement Lessee’s goals, including but not limited to any additional lights, sound equipment, light and sound cable, masking, etc. Any additional items needed can be rented through The Cody Theatre A/V technicians personal company; Paradise Studios.
 In the future, The Cody Theatre is planning to add a light and sound system for live performance.

-Can we use the recently installed Track System?
-NO- The Track System is owned by the summer Wild West Spectacular Live Musical and Lessee’s are NOT allowed to adjust, add to, climb, hang anything from it, etc. Our A/V Technician can answer any questions you may have about this Track System.
+Can we use the recently installed Truss System?
+NO- The Truss System is owned by the summer Wild West Spectacular The Musical and Lessee’s are NOT allowed to adjust, add to, climb, hang anything from it, etc. Our A/V Technician can answer any questions you may have about this Truss System.

 Will you sell tickets for my event?
 NO, but we do allow the lessee to "use" the box office space to sell any tickets.
 If the event is free to the public, the lessee will provide a person to count attendees so the number of occupants does not exceed the number of seats.